 Selling a practice is not as simple as putting an ad in the trade publications.
 It’s a complex, legally binding transaction with potential repercussions far into the future.
 Just as you would turn to a real estate professional when it comes time to sell or buy a home, turn to a business brokerage professional to sell or buy a practice.

-Practice Consultants is the brokerage partner of MedicalPracticesUSA.com.
+Medical Practice Brokers LLC is the brokerage partner of MedicalPracticesUSA.com.

 We are occasionally asked how it can be fair to represent both buyer and seller, as we do in almost all transactions.